Whitchurch, Hampshire: Present day

+History

+Whitchurch developed at the junction of several historic routes.
+The Victoria County History describes the town as lying at the meeting point of the London to Andover and Newbury to Winchester roads, with the market place forming the centre from which these routes diverged.

+Local heritage sources describe London Street as the old Exeter Road out of London, and note that it was a busy coach road until the arrival of the railways in the mid-19th century.
+The convergence of routes contributed to Whitchurch’s development as a coaching and trading centre, supported by inns, markets and the movement of goods.

+The railway reached Whitchurch in 1854 with the opening of the line between Basingstoke and Salisbury by the London and South Western Railway.
+Its arrival formed part of the wider expansion of the rail network during the Victorian period and significantly improved connections to London and the South West.
+The railway facilitated the transport of goods, including paper from the town’s mills and agricultural produce from the surrounding countryside.

+A second station, Whitchurch Town, was later opened closer to the town centre on the Didcot, Newbury and Southampton Railway.
+It closed in 1960 as part of wider mid-20th-century railway rationalisation.
+The present station remains the town’s principal rail connection.

 Education

 Testbourne Community School is a foundation school and was rated as "outstanding" in November 2010 by Ofsted.
 It has had performing arts specialist status since 2005 and educates around 1000 students aged 11–16.

 Whitchurch Church of England Primary School serves the younger students in the town and its surrounding areas.
 It was rated in January 2011 as "good" with a number of "outstanding" features, by OFSTED.
 The headteacher, Sarah Peters, started in April 2008, and left in 2014.
 Zoe Newton, the deputy headteacher, acted as headmistress until September 2015.
 The current headteacher is Kate Steven.

 The nearest third-level educational institution is the University of Winchester, 12.5 mi to the south.